Mariam-Alashmawy/mishka-ai-core/README.md

-# 🐾 Mishka AI: Dual-Layered Study Companion & Behavioral Monitor
+# Mishka: An AI-Driven Study Companion for Enhancing Student Focus and Learning Efficiency

-> **An elegant AI-powered interactive study companion built to guide modern students, defeat distraction, and transform dense materials into gamified cosmic wisdom.**
+## Mishka AI Core: Dual-Layered Study Companion & Behavioral Monitor

 Mishka AI is an asynchronous educational application that blends a high-performance **Modular AI Synthesis Engine** (Gemini 2.5 Flash) with a **Real-Time Asynchronous Vision Monitor** (MediaPipe Pose & Face) to seamlessly track student engagement with zero UI latency.

 ---

-## 🏛️ System Architecture
+## System Architecture

-* **The Study Monitor (Frontend & Vision):** A Streamlit client handling WebRTC video ingestion.
+* **The Study Monitor:** A Streamlit client handling WebRTC video ingestion.
 It processes frames in a background thread to compute focus and postural ergonomics using mathematical landmark deviations.
-* **The Study Companion (Backend & AI Core):** A FastAPI microservice that extracts text from documents, manages persistent session memory, and interfaces with Gemini 2.5 Flash via OpenRouter to generate interactive study assets.
+* **The Study Companion:** A FastAPI microservice that extracts text from documents, manages persistent session memory, and interfaces with Gemini 2.5 Flash via OpenRouter to generate interactive study assets.

 ---